Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Introduction

 \section{Introduction}

-For 30 years, deep ties have been connecting the mathematical areas of enumerative geometry (A-side), complex geometry (B-side), intersection theory of moduli spaces of Riemann surfaces (C-side) and integrable hierarchies (D-side).
-In 1990, Witten \cite{Witt90} conjectured that the generating function of intersection numbers of the so-called $\psi$-classes on the moduli space of Riemann surfaces (C) is a $\tau$-function for the KdV integrable hierarchy (D), an infinite set of compatible non-linear partial differential equations.
-It carried on the program developed by the Japanese school in the late 70's to construct solutions to non-linear equations using methods from quantum field theory \cite{SMJ79,JMU81,SegWil85}, namely infinite-dimensional representation theory.
+In the last 30 years, deep ties have emerged among the mathematical areas of enumerative geometry (A-side), complex geometry (B-side), intersection theory of moduli spaces of Riemann surfaces (C-side) and integrable hierarchies (D-side).
+In 1990, Witten \cite{Witt90} conjectured that a generating function of intersection numbers of the so-called $\psi$-classes on the moduli space of Riemann surfaces (C) is a $\tau$-function for the KdV integrable hierarchy (D), an infinite set of compatible non-linear partial differential equations.
+It carried on the program developed by the Japanese school in the late 70's to construct solutions to non-linear equations using methods from quantum field theory \cite{SMJ79,JMU81,SegWil85}, by means of infinite-dimensional representation theory.

 Witten's conjecture was proved by Kontsevich \cite{Kon92}, using a matrix model (A) and the so-called Airy curve (B), thus connecting the four areas enumerated above.
-Let us describe in more details those links here, and the path taken by Kontsevich to realise the relations. \begin{itemize} \item Starting from the C-side, let $\overline{\mathfrak{M}}_{g,n}$ be the Deligne--Mumford compactification of the moduli space of Riemann surfaces of genus $g$ with $n$ marked points and let $\omega_{g,n}$ be the $n$-differential over $\mathbb{C}$:
+Let us describe in more details those links here, and the path taken by Kontsevich to realise the relations. \begin{itemize} \item Starting from the C-side, let $\overline{\mathfrak{M}}_{g,n}$ be the Deligne--Mumford compactification of the moduli space of Riemann surfaces of genus $g$ with $n$ marked points and let $\omega_{g,n}$ be the $n$-differential over $\mathbb{C}$ defined by